gatsbyjs/gatsby/docs/blog/2019-04-18-component-shadowing/index.md

 `user-site/src/gatsby-theme-blog/components/bio.js`.

-Any file that lives in `src/gatsby-theme-blog/` of the user's site will be used _instead_ of a file with the same name in `gatsby-theme-blog/src`.
+Any file that lives in `src/gatsby-theme-blog/` of the user's site will be used _instead_ of a file with the same name in the theme's src directory: `gatsby-theme-blog/src`.

 This means that `user-site/src/gatsby-theme-blog/components/bio.js` will be rendered in place of `gatsby-theme-blog/components/bio.js`: